open-telemetry/opentelemetry-specification/specification/logs/api.md

 ##### Get a Logger

-This API MUST accept the following parameters that determine the scope for the `Logger` returned.
-Most of these are common with the scope parameters for `Tracer` and `Meter`, except for `event_domain` and `include_trace_context` which is specific to `Logger`.
+This API MUST accept the following parameters:

 - `name` (required): This name SHOULD uniquely identify the [instrumentation scope](../glossary.md#instrumentation-scope), such as the [instrumentation library](../glossary.md#instrumentation-library) (e.g. `io.opentelemetry.contrib.mongodb`), package, module or class name.
 If an application or library has built-in OpenTelemetry instrumentation, both [Instrumented library](../glossary.md#instrumented-library) and [Instrumentation library](../glossary.md#instrumentation-library) may refer to the same library.
 In that scenario, the `name` denotes a module name or component name within that library or application.
 In case an invalid name (null or empty string) is specified, a working Logger implementation MUST be returned as a fallback rather than returning null or throwing an exception, its `name` property SHOULD be set to an empty string, and a message reporting that the specified value is invalid SHOULD be logged.
 A library implementing the OpenTelemetry API may also ignore this name and return a default instance for all calls, if it does not support "named" functionality (e.g. an implementation which is not even observability-related).
 A LoggerProvider could also return a no-op Logger here if application owners configure the SDK to suppress telemetry produced by this library.
 - `version` (optional): Specifies the version of the instrumentation scope if the scope has a version (e.g. a library version).
 Example value: 1.0.0.
-- `schema_url` (optional): Specifies the Schema URL that should be recorded in the emitted telemetry
+- `schema_url` (optional): Specifies the Schema URL that should be recorded in the emitted telemetry.
-- `event_domain` (optional): Specifies the domain for the events created, which should be added in the attribute `event.domain` in the instrumentation scope.
+- `event_domain` (optional): Specifies the domain for the events created, which should be added as `event.domain`  attribute of the instrumentation scope.
 - `include_trace_context` (optional): Specifies whether the Trace Context should automatically be passed on to the events and logs created by the Logger.
 This SHOULD be true by default.
 - `attributes` (optional): Specifies the instrumentation scope attributes to associate with emitted telemetry.